-- Click the Vimeo button. - Select the desired quality of your video from the Profile type drop-down.
+- 1. Click on the Produce button, and then the Online tab. - 2.
+Click the Vimeo button. - 3.
+Select the desired quality of your video from the Profile type drop-down.
 The quality you select will result in the corresponding quality option being available after the video is fully processed on Vimeo.